antirez/zx2040/README.md

 * Copy your games snapshots (.Z80 files) inside the Z80 directory.
 There is already a demo made in the 90s there.
 * Check if there is already a keymap defined for your games in the `keymaps.txt` file inside the `games` directory.
 Games without a keymap defined will likely not work with the default keymap, often to start the game pressing some key is needed, also to select a joystick and so forth.
 To add a keymap, see the next section.
 Otherwise, to start more easily, just use the games for which there is already a keymap defined (see list below).
 * Put the Pico in boot mode (power-off, press BOOT button, power-on while the button is pressed), with the Pico connected via USB to your computer.
-* Run the ./loadgames.py script to uplodate the game image.
+* Run the ./loadgames.py script to upload the game image.

 The `loadgames.py` will contactenate the Z80 files and the keymap file and will store it into the flash.
 The bundle can be stored everywhere as long as the address is a multiple of 4096 and does not overwrite the emulator program itself.

-Now, if you power-up the emualtor, you will see the list of games.
+Now, if you power-up the emulator, you will see the list of games.

 ## Creating keymaps